wyattjcooper/autohome/README.md

 The thermostat temperature now shows the new temperature that has been sent to the (mocked) device.

+# Coding the display for a new device

+A new device can be created using the following functions:

+	renderContent : returns a div rendering the content of the device, takes in the JSON data specifying the device and a pageID this.change : reacts to changes to the devices controller this.mockUpdate : mock update because the device does not reach a real HTTP server

 # References

 Light bulb on: http://icons.iconarchive.com/icons/iconleak/or/256/light-bulb-icon.png